 - When ordering Fabric Snug-Locks with your table pads, there is no additional shipping charge.

-- If you are ordering Fabric Snug-Locks without any other merchandise, there is a $6 charge for mailing.
+- If you are ordering Fabric Snug-Locks without any other merchandise, there is an $8 charge for mailing.

 History of Table Pad Locking Systems